Skip to main content

 • “This game still has a few glitches, some graphical.”

-Players find the optimization process in the game to be tedious, requiring extensive manual adjustments for each team member.
-While it introduces new elements like assigning mission controllers, the overall experience is reminiscent of the classic "Buzz Aldrin's Race Into Space," but with added complexity.
+Players find the optimization process in the game to be tedious, requiring extensive manual adjustments for team configurations.
+While it introduces new elements like assigning mission controllers alongside astronauts, the overall experience is reminiscent of classic games, leading to mixed feelings about its efficiency and engagement.

 • “It was a lot of manual slot-by-slot optimization of my science team, which was really tedious.”